Exodus (Uris novel): Reviews and critical commentary

 The book also affected the political relationship of certain countries to their Jewish populations, most of whom died during the Holocaust.
 Exodus describes in detail the plight of Jews living in Eastern European countries, such as Poland.
 Poland had dozens of concentration camps while it was occupied by the Nazis.
 Its government saw Uris's book as thereby "anti-Polish", and defaming the country's honor.
 The government subsequently began removing printed references to Polish informers and the country's indifference to the fate of Jews, while describing accounts of Polish aid to Jews during those years.

-The Jewish population in the Soviet Union was inspired by Exodus.
+The Jewish population in the Soviet Union was greatly inspired by Exodus.
 Those involved in the dissident samizdat movement had to make secret copies of the book after it was painstakingly translated.
-Translator Leah Pliner notes that some of the story had to be cut out, including romances between Jewish and non-Jewish characters, to not offend Jewish readers' expectations.
+Translator Leah Pliner notes that some of the story had to be cut out, including romances between Jewish and non-Jewish characters, not to offend Jewish readers' expectations.
 She recalls having to make 300 copies on a mimeograph machine, and by the time tens of thousands had been distributed, the samizdat version of Exodus became a source of inspiration.
 "The enormous significance of Exodus to the growth and stimulation of the Jewish movement," writes historian Leonard Schroeter, "can hardly be overstated."

 Historian Aviva Halamish notes that the book describes the emigration of Jews to Palestine with a "heartrending story of genuine, unassuming heroism."
 Eileen Battersby of the Irish Times said the story "cast an emotive, bombastic spell" on readers, while journalist Quentin Reynolds said Exodus was exciting both "as a novel and as a historical document."

 Alan Elsner of the Jewish Journal describes his own re-reading of the book as "disturbing and unsettling in many ways."
 He notes that parts of the novel were unfaithful to the actual events.
 For instance, while the novel describes children going on a hunger strike, which successfully forced the British to let the ship land in Palestine, in reality the British deported the Jewish passengers back to Germany.
 But although this did become an international incident by the press, which Elsner says discredited British policy, it "did not fit Uris' dramatic purpose."
 Despite such inaccuracies, he adds, "Exodus still packs an emotional wallop."
 The novel also perpetuates such historical myths as King Christian X donning a yellow star in solidarity with the Jews of Denmark.